sarakhataam/Cdata/README.md

 - Generate dashboards automatically
 - Perform preprocessing tasks
 - Build predictive models
-- Chat with your data (in English & Arabic)
+- Chat with your data

 > 🎯 Whether you're a data scientist or a beginner, **Cdata** helps you unlock insights from your data with minimal effort.